2006–07 Port Vale F.C. season: League One

 They finished in twelfth place with sixty points, a clear distance from both the play-off and the relegation zones.
-They again had the lowest numbers of draws in the division, recording just six stalemates.
+They again had the lowest number of draws in the division, recording just six stalemates.
 Constantine was the second-highest scorer in the division after Billy Sharp of Scunthorpe United.
-Player of the Year Sodje also hit sixteen goals.
+Player of the Year, Sodje also hit 16 goals.
 Captain George Pilkington and midfielder Danny Whitaker missed just two games between them all season.

 At the end of the season a number of players were released: Nathan Lowndes (Chester City); George Abbey (Crewe Alexandra); Rhys Weston (Walsall); Michael Husbands (Macclesfield Town); Christian Smith (Clyde); Ross Gardner (Ilkeston Town); Malvin Kamara (Huddersfield Town); Michael Walsh and Mark Soboljew.
-Leon Constantine also decided against signing a new contract at Vale, and instead joined Leeds United.
+Leon Constantine also decided against signing a new contract at Vale.
+Instead, he joined Leeds United.
 Danny Sonner also rejected his contract offer, and moved on to Walsall, but not before making a parting shot at the club's leadership.

 Finances

-The club had to make monthly repayments of around £19,000 for a £2.25 million loan taken out from the local council in 2005.
+The club had to make monthly repayments of around £19,000 for a £2.25 million loan from the local council in 2005.
 The club's shirt sponsorship came from local company BGC Gas.

 Cup competitions

 In the FA Cup, Vale advanced past League Two side Lincoln City with a 2–1 victory at Sincil Bank.
-However they then were on the end of a 4–0 hiding from Hereford United at Edgar Street in the Second Round.
+However, they then were on the end of a 4–0 hiding from Hereford United at Edgar Street in the second round.

 In the League Cup, Vale faced Preston North End, who they defeated with goals from Sodje and Constantine.
-The "Valiants" then vanquished Queens Park Rangers 3–2 in the Second Round.
+The "Valiants" then vanquished Queens Park Rangers 3–2 in the second round.
 This left them facing Norwich City, the third Championship club of the season to travel to Burslem in the League Cup.
-Vale against upset the odds by winning the penalty shoot-out 3–2 following a goalless draw against a strong "Canary" side.
-Premier League Tottenham Hotspur awaited in the Fourth Round, who at White Hart Lane proved to be too much of a challenge for the Vale.
-Constantine put Vale into the lead, but a Tom Huddlestone goal took the game into extra-time, before both Huddlestone and Jermain Defoe scored to give "Spurs" a 3–1 win, thus saving Martin Jol's blushes.
-This represented the club's greatest achievement in the competition, as Vale had never reached the Fourth Round before.
+Vale again upset the odds by winning the penalty shoot-out 3–2 following a goalless draw against a strong "Canary" side.
+Premier League club Tottenham Hotspur awaited in the fourth round, who at White Hart Lane proved to be too much of a challenge for the Vale.
+Constantine put Vale into the lead, but a Tom Huddlestone goal took the game into extra time before both Huddlestone and Jermain Defoe scored to give Spurs a 3–1 win, thus saving Martin Jol's blushes.
+This represented the club's greatest achievement in the competition, as Vale had never reached the fourth round before, and would not do so again until 2023.

-In the League Trophy, Vale advanced past Scunthorpe United after winning on penalties at Glanford Park.
+In the Football League Trophy, Vale advanced past Scunthorpe United after winning on penalties at Glanford Park.
 They then had a home tie with local rivals Crewe Alexandra.
 The "Railwaymen" won the game 3–2 despite a brace from Constantine.